Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

-But, how do you go about crate training a puppy?
+But how do you go about crate training a puppy?

 When it comes to getting puppies to enjoy their crate, there are several things to try:

-- Choose a crate that is big enough for your puppy to turn around, lie down, and stand up - but not so big that they can potty in one corner and lie in another.
+- Choose a crate big enough for your puppy to turn around, lie down, and stand up - but not so big that they can potty in one corner and lie in another.
 (You might need to upgrade as your puppy grows)

 - Create a ritual for your puppy.
 Before putting them in their crate, talk to them, and give them positive reinforcement.
 Then allow your puppy to potty before putting them in the crate.

 - Make the crate a comfortable space for your puppy.
 Put a soft, warm blanket in the crate along with a toy.

 - Give lots of praise and a treat once the door is closed so your puppy learns how delightful it is to be in the crate.

 - Let your puppy spend short amounts of time in the crate at first and slowly increase their time in the crate.

 Just like potty training, consistency is crucial to crate training.
 If you go several days or weeks without putting your puppy in their crate, they will begin to forget what they have learned.